 Judge rejects Trump criticism as Roger Stone jailed for lying to Congress

-Longtime ally of US president sentenced to three years and four months in prison
+Longtime ally of president sentenced to three years, four months in case denounced by Trump

 Roger Stone (centre), a longtime political advisor to US president Donald Trump, and his wife Nydia (left) arrive for his sentencing hearing at the DC Federal District Court in Washington, DC on Thursday.
 Photograph: Shawn Thew/EPA